 There are some conditions where it is uncertain or controversial to regard them as intrinsic to the child.
 This used to be the case with autism, but scientists now acknowledge that there is a significant genetic component to this condition.
-Currently, the cause of attention deficit hyperactive disorder (ADHD) is in dispute.
-For the purposes of this collection, if the main reason why social services are involved is because the child is thought to have this disorder, then it should be included here.
+Currently, the cause of attention deficit hyperactive disorder (ADHD) is not fully understood.
+For the purposes of this collection, if the main reason why children's social are services are involved is because the child is thought to have this disorder, then it should be included here.